Dictionary of the Khazars

-Dictionary of the Khazars: A Lexicon Novel (Хазарски речник, Hazarski rečnik) is the first novel by Serbian writer Milorad Pavić, published in 1984.
-Originally written in Serbian, the novel has been translated into many languages.
-It was first published in English by Knopf, New York City, in 1988.
+Dictionary of the Khazars: A Lexicon Novel (Хазарски речник, Hazarski rečnik) is the debut novel by Serbian writer Milorad Pavić, published in 1984.
+Originally written in Serbian, it has been translated into many languages.
+The English edition was first published by Knopf in New York City in 1988.

-There is no easily discerned plot in the conventional sense, but the central question of the book (the mass religious conversion of the Khazar people) is based on a historical event generally dated to approximately "740 AD" and the last decades of the 8th century when the Khazar royalty and nobility converted to Judaism, and part of the general population followed.
+There is no easily discerned plot in the conventional sense, but the central question of the book (the mass religious conversion of the Khazar people) is based on a historical event generally dated to approximately "740 AD" and the last decades of the 8th century.
+That year is the specific and explicit date given by Jehuda Halevi in his 1140 C.E. writings.
+The unearthing of the "Moses coins", dated 837-838 C.E. and connected to Khazar coinage, moved that date up by nearly a century.
+Christopher I. Beckwith points out, however, that "they could have been converted any time before 837/838" as well.

 There are more or less three different significant time periods depicted in the novel.
-The first period takes place between the 7th and 11th centuries and is mainly composed of stories loosely linked to the Khazar conversion to monotheistic religion.
+The first period takes place between the 7th and 11th centuries and is mainly composed of stories loosely linked to the Khazar conversion to monotheistic religions.
 The second period takes place during the 17th century, and includes stories about the lives of the compilers of the in-universe Khazar Dictionary and their contemporaries.
 The third briefly takes place in the 1960s and 70s, but mostly in the 1980s, and includes stories of academics in areas that in some way have to do with the Khazars.
 There are also references to things that happened outside of these periods, such as the talk of primordial beings like Adam Ruhani and Adam Cadmon.